emo-bon/momics-demos/README.md

 1. Upload local data or query results of the GECCO from the Galaxy.
 2. Identifying Biosynthetic Gene Clusters (BGCs).
 3. Violin plot of the identified BGCs.
+4. API calls to query pfam protein domain descriptions
+    - BUG: progress bar does not update correctly
+5. tokenize, embed, cluster the domains by the textual domain description using simple `sklearn` and `KMeans`.

 *Note: if you have problems with data upload, because of the filesize, locally you can do:*
 ```bash